jveitchmichaelis/deeplabel/README.md

 * Darknet (provide image list and names)
 * COCO (provide an annotation .json file)
 * MOT
-* TFRecord (parsing works, but fully import is not possible yet)
+* TFRecord (parsing works, but full import is not possible yet)

 ## Data export